srcole/srcole.github.io/_posts/2017-01-03-osg_python.markdown

 ### UPDATE: Fabfile

-After I initially posted this tutorial, someone suggested using the python library [fabfile](http://www.fabfile.org/).
+After I initially posted this tutorial, someone suggested using the python library, [Fabric](http://www.fabfile.org/).
 With a Fabric fabfile, we can execute all of these commands on the OSG server with a single call of a python script from the command line on our local machine.
 Additionally, fabfile facilitates transferring files between local and remote servers.
 See the [fabfile documentation](http://docs.fabfile.org/en/1.13/) for more information.

 You can download [the fabfile to run this demo here](https://github.com/srcole/qwm/blob/master/demo_OSG_python/fabfile.py).
 You will just need to change the username input.
 Then navigate to the folder containing the fabfile in a command window and execute `fab run_demo`.
 The command prompt will then print your progress on the commands that are executing on the remote server.